BACK TO SCHOOL

 Some of the best sales on school essentials, including clothing, arrive too late to take advantage for the current year.
 But frugal parents can stock up on things they know for sure children will need next year (and won't expire in the meantime); check with the school for guidance.
 This definitely requires some forward thinking but has the potential for a big payoff.

 This is particularly important for families with several school-age children.
 Perhaps there are leftover pencils from last year, or perhaps a pencil box that a particular teacher requested for the first child can be recycled for the second.
 To make the sorting-out easier, combine new items with leftover supplies in a designated tote or cabinet.

 STICK TO THE PLAN

 Many teachers provide a detailed list of required supplies for the school year, complete with unit counts and sometimes even specific colors.
 Take the list to the store and don't deviate from it, or risk blowing your budget.
 There are plenty of items that would be "nice to have" or your child "might need," but if they aren't on the list, don't open your wallet.

 A child may want a new backpack or lunchbox, but if last year's are still in good condition, there's no need for replacements.
-When purchasing items that can be used year to year, consider making a deal at the start of school that these items are going to be used for, at least, the next two school years.
+When buying items that can be used year to year, consider making a deal at the start of school that these items are going to be used for the next two school years -- at least.
 The same can apply for pencil boxes, binders, and coats (if they still fit).
-Limiting the purchase of brand-name or endorsed items can also help teach children about the value of money while improving the bottom line.
+Limiting the purchase of brand-name or endorsed items can also help teach children the value of money while improving the bottom line.

 Many retailers match competitors' prices on identical items.
 This saves shoppers the time and gas money it would take to run around to multiple stores to get the best prices.
 Just be sure you know the rules for successful price matching.
 For example, many stores require a competitor's ad as proof of the lower price.